F.X. and Yilmaz, K. (2015), Financial

 aspects of K

-incentives and strategic behavior emerge as central for risk management, as we
+issues of incentives and strategic behavior emerge as central for risk management,

 (ed.).
 Frankfurt: European Central Bank.